DRBSD 2024

 https://submissions.supercomputing.org

-• Paper submission should be in single-blind ACM format.
+• Paper submission should be in single-blind IEEE Format.

-• DRBSD-9 encourages submissions to provide artifact description and evaluation but not mandatory.
-Details: https://sc23.supercomputing.org/program/papers/reproducibility-initiative/
+• DRBSD-10 encourages submissions to provide artifact description and evaluation.
+Details for SC'24 Reproducibility Initiative: https://sc24.supercomputing.org/program/papers/reproducibility-initiative.

-• DRBSD-9 will select papers for Best Paper Award and Best Paper Runner-up Award.
+• DRBSD-10 will select papers for Best Paper Award and Best Paper Runner-up Award.
+All accepted papers will be included in the SC workshop proceedings.

 Committee Members